-Leica CL versus Sony A7S II
+Leica CL vs Sony A7S II

-The Leica CL (Typ 7323) and the Sony Alpha 7S II are two digital cameras that were officially introduced, respectively, in November 2017 and September 2015.
+The Leica CL (Typ 7323) and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2015.
 Both the CL and the A7S II are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a full frame (A7S II) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Sony provides 12 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably larger (19 percent) than the Leica CL.
 Moreover, the A7S II is substantially heavier (56 percent) than the CL.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the CL gets 220 shots out of its BP-DC12 battery, while the A7S II can take 370 images on a single charge of its NP-FW50 power pack.
 The power pack in the A7S II can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.